Ditodush/Project2/README.md

 #### Nanopore

 ```
-# First, we download the primer BED scheme for the ARTIC V1200 scheme
+# First, we download the primer BED scheme for the ARTIC V4.1 scheme
-# Change to another BED file if needed!
+# If needed we have to change to another BED file!
-wget https:/

 # It's important that the FASTA header of the reference genome
 # and the IDs in the BED file match, let's check:
-head nCoV-2019.reference.fasta
+head reference.fasta
 head nCoV-2019.bed

 # now we convert this BED file into a BEDPE file needed by BAMclipper.